What is it?

 Saturday, April 21, 2018 : 8:00am – 4pm

 Pick up your name tag and lanyard, as well as conference materials and complimentary goodie bags.
 Our team is ready and available to answer any questions you might have.

 What Is The Executive Luncheon?

-Don’t miss one of our most popular networking events, held on Sunday, May 22, where you dine with a table of industry execs for an entire hour, and enjoy a delicious, three course meal with your new best friends in the biz (Approximately 2-4 Execs and 2-4 Writers per table).
-Approximately 100 Executives attend this luncheon, with only 100 luncheon tickets available to writers.
-You must be registered for the Great American PitchFest and have a lunch ticket to attend.
-The luncheon sells out, so please purchase your ticket early to avoid disappointment.
+Let’s ‘do lunch’ Hollywood style.
+Don’t miss one of our most popular networking events, where you dine with a table of industry execs (2-3 Execs per table) for an entire hour, and enjoy a delicious, three course meal with your new best friends in the biz.

 I Would Like To Arrange A Tradeshow Booth.
 How Do I Go About This?

 Participants are encouraged to wear casual business wear (i.e. khaki pants).
 Dress “smart”.
 Please wear comfortable shoes as you will be on your feet and walking around for large parts of the day.
 It is not necessary to wear a suit or dress, although it is not inappropriate either.
 It is also common and acceptable for participants at pitching events to wear costumes that relate to the projects they are pitching (i.e. a Mad Scientist costume for a children’s science series), but we caution you against doing it if there is a risk of seriously distracting from your pitch.

 What Can I Do To Make The Most Of My PitchFest Experience?